Manisa Panna

-Manisa Panna (also Manisha, born 20 April 1991) is an Indian professional footballer who plays as a defender for the Indian Women's League club Nita FA and the India women's national football team.
+Manisa Panna (also Manisha, born 20 April 1991) is an Indian professional footballer who plays as a defender for the Indian Women's League club Nita and the India women's national football team.
 She was part of the team at the 2015–16 AFC Women's Olympic Qualifying Tournament.
 She previously played for Gokulam Kerala and Odisha in the Indian Women's League.

 International career

 Manisa was part of the Indian team since 2015 and plays as a defender in the national team.
 She first played in the 2015-16 AFC Women's Olympic Qualifying Tournament.
 Later she also played in the South Asian Games and 2016 SAFF Women's Championship.